24,99 €

 Produktbeschreibung

-Oxfordshire's best-known employers are the manufacturers of cars, blankets, and cakes, as well as those dealing in tourism, education, and publishing.
+Oxfordshire's best-known employers are the manufacturers of cars, blankets and cakes, as well as those dealing in tourism, education and publishing.
 It is still essentially a rural county and many of its trades and crafts are related to the countryside.
 A number of Oxfordshire businesses have been handed down through several generations, adapting and modernizing as necessary over the years.
 Many have finally closed after decades of trade, but are nevertheless fondly remembered, one or two even reappearing as exhibits in the county's museums.
 Some major employers have failed to survive, while others have become part of high street chains and at least one has expanded to form its own.
-Featured in this book are carvers and barrel makers, university employees and leather-workers, hop-pickers and bee-keepers, brewers and marmalade makers, railwaymen and bus drivers, thatchers and blacksmiths, and, of course, shops aplenty, including an ironmonger that dates back to Tudor days.
-With 200 superb photographs, this book will appeal to everyone with an interest in the history of the county, and also awaken memories of a bygone time for those who worked, shopped, or simply remember these Oxfordshire firms, trades, and businesses.
+Featured in this book are carvers and barrel makers, university employees and leather-workers, hop-pickers and bee-keepers, brewers and marmalade makers, railwaymen and bus drivers, thatchers and blacksmiths, and, of course, shops galore, including an ironmonger's which dates back to Tudor days.
+With 200 superb photographs, this book will appeal to everyone with an interest in the history of the county, and also awaken memories of a bygone time for those who worked, shopped or simply remember these Oxfordshire firms, trades and businesses.

 Autorenporträt

-Marilyn Yurdan was born in Oxford and has lived in Oxfordshire all her life.
-Before retiring, she was Assistant Custodian at the University of Oxford's Sheldonian Theatre for 22 years.
-She has been awarded a Master of Studies in English Local History from the University of Oxford, and has written a large number of books on the history of the county, including The Street Names of Oxford and Oxford in the 1950s and '60s.
+MARILYN YURDAN attended Holton Park Grammar School for Girls in Oxfordshire during the 1950s.
+She went on to work as Assistant Custodian at the University of Oxford's Sheldonian Theatre for twenty-two years.
+She has been awarded a Master of Studies in English Local History from the University of Oxford, and has written numerous books, including Oxford in the 1950s and '60s.